Snoring – harmless or a health concern?

 • is very loud

-• or is accompanied by daytime sleepiness, concentration problems or breathing interruptions
+• or is accompanied by daytime fatigue, concentration problems, or breathing pauses

-Loud or persistent snoring can be an indication that the oxygen supply during sleep is disrupted.
-This puts the body under stress and sleep loses its restorative function.
-As a result, you feel exhausted in the morning - even though you have actually slept enough.
+Loud or persistent snoring can indicate that oxygen supply is disturbed during sleep.
+This puts the body under stress, and sleep loses its restorative function.
+As a result, one feels exhausted in the morning – even after getting enough sleep.

-Snoring is caused by a constriction of the upper airways, which accelerates the flow of air and causes the soft tissues in the throat to vibrate, resulting in the typical snoring sound.
+Snoring occurs due to a narrowing of the upper airways, which causes air to flow faster and vibrate the soft tissues in the throat area – creating the typical snoring sound.

-• The tongue falls backwards during sleep and blocks the throat
+• The tongue falls backward during sleep and blocks the throat

-• The nasal passages are too narrow - for example due to a crooked nasal septum or enlarged mucous membranes
+• The nasal passages are too narrow – for example, due to a deviated septum or enlarged mucous membranes

-• The muscles in the throat slacken and partially collapse
+• The muscles in the throat relax and partially collapse

-• Enlarged tonsils or other lymphatic structures obstruct the flow of air
+• Enlarged tonsils or other lymphatic structures obstruct airflow

-• A retracted lower jaw further restricts the airway
+• A recessed lower jaw further narrows the airway

-The good news is that snoring can be treated in many cases.
-It is important to identify the cause - because only then can the right therapy be chosen.
+The good news: In many cases, snoring can be treated effectively.
+It is important to identify the cause – because only then can the correct therapy be chosen.

 Possible therapeutic approaches:

-• Snoring splint (lower jaw protrusion splint): Shifts the lower jaw slightly forward and thus keeps the airways open - ideal as a first step
+• Anti-snoring device (mandibular advancement device): Gently shifts the lower jaw forward, keeping the airways open – ideal as a first step

-• Myofunctional therapy: targeted training to strengthen the tongue and throat muscles
+• Myofunctional therapy: Targeted exercises to strengthen the tongue and throat muscles

-• Maxillary widening: The nasal floor can be widened by skeletal widening - this facilitates nasal breathing
+• Maxillary Expansion: Through skeletal widening, the nasal floor can be expanded – which facilitates nasal breathing.

-• ENT procedures: e.g. straightening the nasal septum or removing enlarged tonsils
+• ENT Procedures: e.g., straightening of the nasal septum or removal of enlarged tonsils.

-• Permanent mandibular advancement: surgical measure for severe retraction
+• Permanent Mandibular Advancement: a surgical measure for severe recession.

-Waking up well-rested in the morning - not a pipe dream
+Waking up refreshed in the morning – not a pipe dream.

-Good sleep is not a luxury, but a central component of your health, performance and well-being.
-If you suffer from snoring - or those around you do - it is worth having a targeted assessment.
+Good sleep is not a luxury, but a central building block for your health, performance, and well-being.
+If you suffer from snoring – or those around you do – a targeted diagnosis is worthwhile.

-I take the time to work with you to find the cause and find a suitable solution.
+I take the time to work with you to find the cause and seek a suitable solution.

 Back